schoolexploitkid/Corellium/Mixes (Prxes)/README.md

 # Mixes (Prxes)

-This folder includes prxes but unlike the prxes folder, they have a focus on other things too!
-These include many pre-added gxmes and having an app section for popular apps.
+This folder contains **prxes** with a twist!
+Unlike the standard **prxes** folder, these mixes are expanded to offer a broader focus.
+They include:

+- **Pre-added gxmes** for a more streamlined experience.
+- **An app section** featuring popular apps.

+Expect more variety and versatility as you explore these mixes!